Physical Therapy Guide to Patellar Instability

 What Kind of Physical Therapist Do I Need?

-- A physical therapist who is a board-certified clinical specialist, or who completed a residency or fellowship in orthopedic or sports physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedic or sports physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

-You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.
+You can search for physical therapists in your area who have these and other credentials by using Find a PT, a tool built by the American Physical Therapy Association.

 General tips when you're looking for a physical therapist (or any other health care provider):

-- Get recommendations from family and friends or from other health care providers.
+- Get recommendations from family, friends, or other health care providers.

-The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information that can:

 Ries Z, Bollier M. Patellofemoral instability in active adolescents.
 J Knee Surg.
-2015 April 18 [Epub ahead of print].
+2015;28(4):265–277.
 Article Summary in PubMed.

 Smith TO, Song F, Donell ST, Hing CB.
-Operative versus non-operative management of patellar dislocation.
-A meta-analysis.
+Operative versus non-operative management of patellar dislocation: a meta-analysis.
 Knee Surg Sports Traumatol Arthrosc.
 2011;19(6):988–998.
 Article Summary in PubMed.

 *PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.